SicariusBlack/mic-drop-results/guides.md

 - Simply run **app.exe**

 ### Debugging methods
+A complete guide to track down any bugs or errors while running the program.

 > **Note**<br>
 > You may have been redirected here as you encountered an error while running the program.<br><br>
 > You can disable this feature in **settings.json** by setting `debug_methods` to 0.<br>
 > Setting this to 1 will only disable redirecting for soft-handled error.

-- If you encounter any bugs, please follow these steps:
+- If you encounter any errors, please follow these steps:

   1. Check **data.xlsx** very carefully.
 Make sure:
       - none of the columns are blank
       - there is no unnecessary sheet in the workbook
       - all cells around the data regions are blank **(this is a common mistake)**

+  2. Check **token.txt** and make sure you have provided valid tokens with each token on a different line.
+Make sure the tokens are still valid because Discord may scan across the internet and disable all breached tokens.
+Do not share your tokens online, not because other people will have access to your bots, but because of Discord's security check feature.
-  2. If the problem still persists, please report the bug to me on Discord. [(Banz#6175)](https://discord.com/users/1010885414850154587)
+  3. If the problem still persists, please report the error to me on Discord. [(Banz#6175)](https://discord.com/users/1010885414850154587)
-  3. If you believe an error should be soft-handled (automatically fill N/A values
+  4. If you believe an error should be soft-handled (automatically fill N/A values, output a more friendly error message, or whatever workaround you have to resolve the error swiftly), please also send me your feedback.

+- If you believe the program does not behave the way it should (this is a bug instead of an error), please also report it to me.